 How a plant cools itself

-A plant uses water to cool itself via transpiration – it pulls water from the soil through its roots, which moves through the plant distributing nutrients, eventually evaporating through pores in the leaves.
-High temperatures speed transpiration, but as the surface soil dries, soon there isn’t enough water for the plant to carry on its normal functions.
-This is where deep root growth is of benefit, as the plant will search for water in the deepest soil possible, soil which is cool and still holds moisture.
+A plant uses water to cool itself via transpiration – it pulls water from the soil through its roots, which moves through the plant, distributing nutrients, eventually evaporating through pores in the leaves.
+High temperatures speed transpiration, but as the surface soil dries, soon, there isn’t enough water for the plant to carry on its normal functions.
+This is where deep root growth is beneficial, as the plant will search for water in the deepest soil possible, which is cool and still holds moisture.

 When a plant isn’t acclimated to extreme heat, its first response is to curl its leaves and stop stem elongation (growing).
 This minimizes evaporation and conserves energy.
 If the heat persists, the plant will also drop blossoms and stop fruit, vegetable, and flower production.
 When temps return to normal, these functions will resume.
 However, this interruption can set the expected fruit and vegetable harvest back weeks and sometimes end it completely.